 The Egyptian penal code allows detainees to be held in pretrial detention for a maximum period of two years, but it is common for Egyptian authorities to file additional charges against detainees to extend that period, in what has become known the “revolving door policy.”

-Prosecutors repeatedly renew Badr’s pretrial detention every 45 days, according to news reports, and a local journalist and press freedom advocate who spoke to CPJ via messaging app on the condition of anonymity, citing fear of reprisal.
+As of late 2022, prosecutors had repeatedly renewed Badr’s pretrial detention every 45 days, according to a local journalist and press freedom advocate who spoke to CPJ on the condition of anonymity, citing fear of reprisal.

-Badr is held in the Tora prison complex in Egypt, according to the local journalist; CPJ was unable to determine the status of his health.
+Badr is held in the Tora Prison complex in Cairo, according to the local journalist; CPJ was unable to determine the status of his health.